DFE-Digital/itt-mentoring-beta-prototype/app/content/privacy.md

 Our contracted suppliers use your data data in the following way

 - for user research that informs development of the service: if you share your name, email address and phone number our contracted suppliers will store these in its research library
-- for security purposes: our contracted suppliers collect part of the IP addresses of people visiting the Claim funding for mentors website (for example, if we were receiving continuous direct denial of service attacks from an IP address range then we could block it)
+- for security purposes: our contracted suppliers collect part of the IP addresses of people visiting the Claim funding for mentor training website (for example, if we were receiving continuous direct denial of service attacks from an IP address range then we could block it)
-- to enable users to use the service and receive updates: our contracted suppliers collect the names and emails of those publishing course listings on ‘Claim funding for mentors’
+- to enable users to use the service and receive updates: our contracted suppliers collect the names and emails of those publishing course listings on ‘Claim funding for mentor training’

 ### Customer service management systems